Max-cmd-dot/Client/README.md

 More information at https://nexaharvest.com

 ## Purpose
 Automation and monitoring of plants.
+With this Hard and software you can collect percisely all sensor Data view it from anywhere and analyse it.
+Furthermore you can Set alerts and much more!

 ## Reference
 Nexaharvest is available at